 I agree with you essentially.
 Guidance control without regulative control does not allow for alternate possibilities.
 It may be question begging to say we do not make “genuine choices” but certainly we are not the “source” of those choices in a way that gives us control to choose differently.
 And our “responsibility” in this case seems even more diminished if an intelligent agent (God) is purposely determining things so we “guide” things exactly as we do.
 Or so it seems to me.

-Here is the bottom line: I argue that any spiced-up flavor of compatibilism is simply gross and ugly determinism.
-Moreover, on any view of *exhaustive* causal divine determinism (which includes all thoughts, actions, beliefs, and behaviors), humans are no different than droids and are not genuinely responsible for our thoughts, actions, beliefs, or behaviors.
-Thus, it follows that if exhaustive divine determinism is true, then it is not genuinely “up to us” what we believe.
+Here is the bottom line: I argue that on any view of *exhaustive* causal divine determinism (which includes all thoughts, actions, beliefs, and behaviors), humans are no different than droids and are not genuinely responsible for our thoughts, actions, beliefs, or behaviors.
+Thus, it follows that if exhaustive divine determinism is true, then it is not genuinely “up to us” what we think or believe.
 It is not “up to” people to choose between being a Calvinist, Open Theist, or even an atheist!
-If God causally determines all things, then all things — including all thoughts and beliefs — are also causally determined by God.
+If God causally determines all things, then all things — including all thoughts and beliefs — are also exhaustively causally determined by God.

 This is good reason to freely choose to reject any view of exhaustive divine determinism!

 The problem many compatibilists make is found in that they are so focused on the ability to DO otherwise, that they forget about the ability to THINK otherwise.
-Are all of our thoughts causally determined?
+Are all of our thoughts causally determined by something or someone else?
 If so, “guidance control” is not ultimately under our control — God determines how we want to guide our actions.
 However, if our thoughts are actually free in a libertarian sense (and we are really free thinkers), then exhaustive determinism is false.